ajdittmann/intro_to_C/README.md

 to setup Windows Subsystem for Linux and get the ubuntu terminal environment from the Microsoft Store.

 As far as going fast, some python vs. C benchmarks can be found [here](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python3-gcc.html).
-Those benchmarks are't quite fair, because there are tools like numpy which make math faster in python (under the hood, most numpy/scipy functions are written in C or FORTRAN).
+Those benchmarks aren't quite fair, because there are tools like numpy which make math faster in python (under the hood, most numpy/scipy functions are written in C or FORTRAN).

-Some benchmarks comaring Python, numpy, and various flavors of [Cython](https://cython.org/) are listed [here](https://notes-on-cython.readthedocs.io/en/latest/std_dev.html)
+Some benchmarks comparing Python, numpy, and various flavors of [Cython](https://cython.org/) are listed [here](https://notes-on-cython.readthedocs.io/en/latest/std_dev.html)
 Method | Time (ms) | Speedup vs Python
 ------------|-------------|--------------
 Pure Python | 183 | x1